JJ Chalmers

 John-James Chalmers (born 20 December 1986) is a Scottish television presenter and Invictus Games medallist.
 He was injured in a bomb blast in Afghanistan in 2011, while serving as a Royal Marine.

 Early life

 Chalmers was born on 20 December 1986 in Edinburgh, Scotland, the son of John Chalmers, Moderator of the General Assembly of the Church of Scotland from 2014 to 2015.
 He attended Strathallan School and studied at the University of Edinburgh, graduating as a Bachelor of Education.
 He worked as a craft, design and technology teacher at Balerno Community High School in Edinburgh.

 He joined the Royal Marines Reserves whilst working as a teacher.
 As a Royal Marine, he served in Helmand Province, Afghanistan, attached to 42 Commando.
-In May 2011, he sustained severe injuries in an IED blast; he suffered facial injuries, lost two fingers and his right elbow disintegrated.
+In May 2011, he sustained severe injuries in an IED blast; he suffered facial injuries and lost two fingers, and his right elbow disintegrated.
 He remained in the Royal Marines during his rehabilitation until 2016.